paul-arutyunov/vtGBte/README.md

 ![](./screen.png)

 A simple *keyboard-controlled* Game Boy tile editor for Unix systems written in C using ncurses library.
+(Everything besides plotting pixels is achieved by pressing keys)

 Hope you'll find it useful.

 ## Building